nachocab/nachocab.github.io/_posts/2013-09-23-7-r-tips-rescued-from-the-vault.md

     - R
 ---

-I keep a 2000-line [file](https://github.com/nachocab/tips_and_tricks/blob/master/R_tricks.R) full of R commands that I considered worthy of remembering at some point during the past 5 years.
-Life is too short, so here are my favorite 7 that don't get enough publicity, ranked from most to least awesome.
+I keep a 2000-lines long [file](https://github.com/nachocab/tips_and_tricks/blob/master/R_tricks.R) full of R commands that I considered worthy of remembering at some point during the past 5 years.
+Life is too short, so here are 7 tips that don't get enough publicity, ranked from most to least awesome.

 <!--excerpt-->